 Appropriate use of emotional/logical appeals

 Connection of topic to audience

 Use of visual aids

-The final round will be open to the public and be live-streamed on the Gordon College Facebook page.
-A panel of judges will determine the top three winners, who will receive cash prizes.
-The audience will vote on a People’s Choice award.
+The final round of speeches is open to the public and live-streamed on the Gordon College Facebook page.
+A panel of judges determines the top three winners, who receive cash prizes.
+The audience votes on a People’s Choice award.

-CinemaSalem hosted the annual Winter Film Showcase, a premiere of short films made by students in the Comm Arts film courses.
+Annual Winter Film Showcase, hosted by CinemaSalem, a premiere of short films made by students in the Comm Arts film courses.

 CASE FA14: DEC 8, 6–10 P.M.

 BARRINGTON CENTER FOR THE ARTS

 CASE Fall 2014 showcased short films, feature articles, public relations work, and other digital media projects developed by seniors in the Communication Arts capstone seminar.
 Screenings, panel discussions, and interactive displays were available throughout the evening, providing opportunities to engage with the artists and their work.